vert-x/vert-x.github.io/docs_md/dev_guide.md

 To run Vert.x integration tests in your IDE, simply open the folder `src/test/java/com/mycompany/integration` in your IDE and right click it and chose to run all tests as JUnit tests (how this is done depends on your IDE).
 Or you can select individual test classes.

+You'll need to make sure you don't have a module built using the command line when running tests in the IDE.
+Execute `./gradlew clean` or `mvn clean` to make sure or the test run will pick up resources from there instead.

+*Note that you can change your code or config and re-run the tests and Vert.x will pick up the changes without you having to rebuild at the command line!*

 You can also run the tests at the command line if you prefer (using `mvn integration-tests` or `./gradlew test`)

-*Note that you can change your code or config and re-run the tests and Vert.x will pick up the changes without you having to rebuild at the command line!*
+### Debug tests in your IDE

-You can also set breakpoints in your Java code for seamless debugging into your Vert.x verticles and modules as you would expect in an IDE.
+You can also set breakpoints in your Java code for seamless debugging into your Vert.x verticles and modules as normal.
+No special set-up is required

 <a id="auto-redeploy"> </a>
 # Auto redeploy and see your changes immediately